How Do I Control Weeds In My Garden?

 Weed barriers are physical barriers placed in the soil to prevent weed growth.
 They can be made of materials like plastic or geotextile fabric and are typically installed beneath mulch or gravel.
 Plastic weed barriers offer excellent weed suppression but may restrict water and air movement, while geotextile fabric allows for better drainage and soil interaction.
 There are also biodegradable weed barriers available that break down over time, providing temporary weed control.

-READ Coriander Seeds Water Benefits For Skin
+READ Coriander Seeds For Cooking

 Benefits and drawbacks of weed barriers